HelpMeFinishPhD/Qcamp2019/missions/Eve_M1.md

 * [10%] of total points reduction for each unsatisfactory Q&A session.
 This reduction is capped at [30%] of total points.

 Step by step walkthrough:
+1. Upload the Arduino program `ArduinoQuantum.ino` to the correct device.
 1. Run the polarisation alignment `GUI` programs (in the folder `Alignment GUI`): For Alice, `runSender.py` and for Bob, `runReceiver.py`.
 You might want to refer to `Section 3.4.3` for more information regarding the GUI.
-The goal of this exercise is to align Alice and Bob polarisation axis with respect to each other, i.e. if Alice sends `H` polarised light, and Bob measures in `H` polarisation basis, the measurement result should give maximal intensity.
+The goal of this exercise is to align Alice and Bob polarisation axis with respect to each other, i.e. if Alice sends `H` polarised light, and Bob measures in `H` polarisation basis, the measurement result should give maximal intensity. *You need to close the GUI (or at least stop the device) before moving on to other tasks.*
-1. Run the calibration program `send_calibrate.py` (for Alice) and `recv_calibrate.py` (for Bob).
+1. Set the correct device address in `devloc_quantum.txt`.
+Run the calibration program `send_calibrate.py` (for Alice) and `recv_calibrate.py` (for Bob).
 This program measures the `Intensity Matrix` between different polarisation states of Alice and Bob.
 Make sure that the signal degradation is lower than 0.2 (or repeat the previous step if not), and note down the mean value of the intensity.
 1. Be prepared for the Q&A sessions.
 You might wish to start asking your facilitator questions when you encounter something that you don't really understand.
 This Q&A sessions will be in effect from now until the conclusion of Mission 2.
 <br><br><br><br>